General Privacy Notice

 17. Contact Us

-If you have any questions regarding this policy or about our privacy practices, wish to exercise any of your rights or wish to make a complaint, please contact our Centre Director at:
+If you have any questions regarding this policy or about our privacy practices, wish to exercise any of your rights or wish to make a complaint, please write to us at:

 Edinburgh Rape Crisis Centre